-Chocolate is one of the biggest industries in the world, and as it happens, some of the most famous chocolatiers are located in Belgium.
-Get a taste of the rich flavors and stories behind this delicious item that has put Belgium at the forefront of the world for confectionary.
-Check out the top 10 chocolatiers in Belgium.
+Chocolate-making is one of the biggest businesses in the world, and as it happens, some of the most famous chocolatiers are located in Belgium.
+Check out our list of the top 10 chocolate makers in Belgium to get a taste of the rich flavors and stories that have put the country at the forefront of the industry.

-As one of the first organic chocolatiers in Northern Europe, Belvas‘ exquisite chocolate is special in that it is organic, fair trade, gluten free, and even sugar free.
-However, do not be fooled by the healthy ingredients, it is just as good as any other chocolate.
-The Belvas logo features two hands holding one another, symbolizing the cooperation between the North and the South of Belgium, and the name Belvas comes from the contraction of ‘Bel’ (for Belgium) and ‘vas,’ which means ‘good for the South.’
+As one of the first organic chocolatiers in northern Europe, Belvas‘ exquisite chocolate is special in that it is organic, fair trade, gluten free, and even sugar free.
+However, do not be fooled by the healthy ingredients, it’s just as good as any other chocolate.
+The Belvas logo features two hands holding one another, symbolizing the cooperation between the north and south of Belgium, and the name Belvas comes from the contraction of “Bel” (for Belgium) and “vas,”, which means “good for the south.”
 The company was established in 2005, when Belvas bought out the original chocolatier Devas and reinvented the company into the brand we know today.

-The Wittamer family first opened almost 100 years ago and were the first to open a so called ‘modern bakery’ in Sablon, Brussels.
-A few decades later in 1999, Wittamer was awarded the title of Certified Royal Warrant Holder of Belgium, because the owners of the shop designed and created the wedding cake for Philippe & Mathilde, who are now King & Queen of Belgium.
-You could say that this was their ‘big break,’ as their brand became recognizable all over the world.
-Although they are an established brand, Wittamer continues to gain acclaim for daring to explore new creative flavors.
+The Wittamer family were the first to open a so called ‘modern bakery’ in Sablon, Brussels, almost 100 years ago.
+In 1999, Wittamer was awarded the title of Certified Royal Warrant Holder of Belgium, because the owners of the shop designed and created the wedding cake for King Philippe and Queen Mathilde of Belgium.
+You could say that this was their “big break,” as their brand became recognizable all over the world.
+Although they are well establish, Wittamer only continues to gain acclaim for daring to explore new creative flavors.

 Known for its enchanting flavors and fragrances, Zaäbar uses the best possible ingredients to create its chocolate creations, which have earned international acclaim.
 Exotic spices, herbs, flowers, and fruits are used to create rich, exquisite Belgian chocolates.
 The unique flavors make each bite feel like an escape from daily life, and there are a number of enticing varieties to try.

-Mary Delluc set up shop in Brussels in 1919, and thanks to her exquisite recipes, she proved herself as a chocolatier.
-She pursued excellence and quality and created a legacy which helped her to become a standout in the world of chocolate.
+Mary Delluc set up shop in Brussels in 1919, and thanks to her exquisite recipes, she proved herself as a chocolatier, excellence and quality and created a legacy which helped her to become a standout in the world of chocolate.
 She was the first woman to pioneer Belgian chocolates and was determined to change the way people initially used the sweet treat, changing it from a medicine to a luxury item.
 In 1942, Mary Chocolaterie was honored with the Belgian Royal Warrant by King Leopold the II.
-She is one of 4 (out of 2,000!) chocolatiers in Belgium to have earned this privilege.
+She is one of four chocolatiers in Belgium to have earned this privilege.

 This Maison of Haute Chocolaterie was established in 1995 in Brussels.
 Pierre Marcolini is one of the most famous Belgian chocolate makers, with an established number of international locations including Belgium, London, Paris and Japan, and what makes his work so special is the fact that he buys unprocessed cocoa beans directly from the best local producers and transforms it into chocolate in his own workshop.
 He believes that tasting amazing chocolate is akin to tasting wine, which is why the origin of the cocoa beans is so important.
 The prices may be high, but the chocolate is worth it.